fabiogallo01/ing-sw-2024-dicarlo-falcone-foini-gallo/README.md

 | __StarUML__     | UML and sequence diagram generation tool         |

 ## How to run the JAR
-### From IntelliJ's terminal
-1. Access the package CodexNaturalis/deliverables/Final/jar
-2. Right-click on Server.jar
-   1 Press "Run"
-3. Right click on Client.jar
-   - Press "More Run/Debug"
-   - Press "Modify Run Configuration..."
-   - In "Programs arguments" insert:
-      * X.X.X.X stands for server's IP (Default: localhost => It only works for clients launched on the same machine as the server)
-      * TUI or GUI for playing with such UI (Case unsensitive, default: GUI => Start GUI if no parameter is insert)
-   - Press "Apply" or "Ok"
-4. Press "Run"

 ### From Window's terminal
 1. Download Client.jar and Server.jar from package CodexNaturalis/deliverables/Final/jar
 2. Open Window's terminal